molnard/wasabipres2019/SanFrancisco_prez.md

 # 5 Use CoinJoin.

 We got privacy on the network level but we still don't have privacy on blockchain level.
 The transaction chain is our enemy.
 Here is Alice she has a potentially tainted coin.
-For example it is shes salary and she has a feeling that her boss is watching the emloyees addresses.
+For example it is shes salary and she has a feeling that her boss is tracing the emloyees addresses.
 Alice wants to break the chain of transactions and get rid of every heuristic.
 Now doing something 'celever' can be enough but who knows when there will be a heuristic that will find connection.
 SharedCoin failed like this, they did a lot of CoinJoin and later something called CoinJoin Sudoku partially or totally deanonimized all.
 So we need something which is provable.
 The base idea is: if the outputs are equal than amount analysis won't work.
 So we set up a minumum denomination 1 BTC.
 Every participants generate output addresses.

 # 6 Avoid servers.